b21renu/Siren/README.md

-# INTERDISCIPLINARY PROJECT ABSTRACT : SIREN APP - An AI-Powered App to Detect Online Predators
+# SIREN APP - An AI-Powered App to Detect Online Predator
+### INTERDISCIPLINARY PROJECT*
 **SIREN** is a real-time mobile application designed to detect and mitigate online predatory behavior targeting teenagers.
 It combines **machine learning**, **natural language processing**, and **sentiment/context analysis** to analyze chats, profile data, and behavioral cues for early threat detection.

 ### Objective